Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 Initial Process Development – The Gate Keeper to Acting Strategically

-Everything is weighted toward tactical at first but the sooner you can start getting your process down the sooner you can start to shift the focus so it’s more in balance.
-My general rule is that if I do something more than 2 – 3 times, I will need to at least record it next time I go through it.
+Everything is weighted toward tactical at first but the sooner you can start getting your business core competency process down the sooner you can start to shift the focus so it’s more in balance.
+My general rule is that if I do something more than 2-3 times, I will need to at least record it next time I go through it.
 Using screen-casting software, it’s easy to start documenting your processes as you execute them.
 I would recommend having a way for your team-members to capture video and audio narration.
 In an ideal scenario, they will also have the ability to map processes and develop the underlying narration behind the details of execution.

 Organizations we help typically go through a 6-step awareness maturity of their core-competencies.
 Usually everyone starts at Core Aware, but they don’t really have a good structure around it and there is alot of assumptions and processes in people’s heads.
 As the core focus matures it begins to transform the underlying actions into more optimized and automated solutions.
 Personnel, facilities, inventory, and cash are better utilized as the organization matures.